MaartenFaddegon/lager_x/README.md

 Multiple Sink Support
 ---------------------
-As of Lager 3.x, you can configure multiple sinks to provide different behavior for different streams of logs.
+As of Flager 3.x, you can configure multiple sinks to provide different behavior for different streams of logs.
 To use a different sink, prepend the name to the logging calls above.
 For example, to use the `magic_lager_event` sink, you can do the following:

 ```
-Lager.info :magic, "magic event"
+Flager.info :magic, "magic event"
 ```